Edinburgh, but not.

 I’ve been once for a weekend and it was aces: it remains now a city of love & luck.
 But this wasn’t really that city and I’ve never been there with this person.

 Jess C & I are stood at the bottom of a steep granite staircase in Edinburgh.
 I recognise the steps – they are real and somewhere near the top of this city.
-We are talking about something, but over her shoulder I can see Scottish Willy.
-Oh, Scottish Willy.
-A character I knew back in the early 1990s; we worked together for several years.
-He was/is Scottish, but he was from Paisley and not Edinburgh.
-I found him then vaguely annoying, but oddly everyone used to think that we were brothers.
-I couldn’t see the similarity (or perhaps I could and this is what annoyed me: he was, to me, the anti-Nick Reeves and, I suspect, he thought the same of me.
-He was younger and the sort of guy who’d wrestle you to the ground instead of saying hello.
-But, surely, I was better looking and cooler?
-Well, obviously!)
+We are talking.
+Over her shoulder I see Scottish Willy [who is Scottish, but hailed from Paisley, not Edinburgh.
+Still, it is irritating to see him in a dream.
+Everyone used to think we were brothers!
+He was, to me, the anti-Nick Reeves, of course, and I suspect, he thought the same of me.
+He was younger and the sort of guy who’d wrestle you to the ground instead of saying hello]

 So, Nick B comes north and stays.
 I am still married and my wife is moody as she didn’t realise that he was coming (which, in real life, would be fair enough – but in the dreamlife she is quite over the top – an exaggeration of herself).